Riemann-Roch Theory for Graph Orientations: Luo's theorem on rank-determining sets

-\section{Luo's Theorem on Rank-Determining Sets}
+\section{Luo's theorem on rank-determining sets}

-In this section we give an alternate proof of Luo's purely topological characterization of rank-determining sets for metric graphs.
+In this section, we give an alternate proof of Luo's purely topological characterization of rank-determining sets for metric graphs.
 Our proof is based on considerations of acyclic orientations of metric graphs and directed path reversals.
 We begin by introducing the necessary notation and terminology for discussing divisors on metric graphs.

-Let $G$ be a connected graph and $w: E(G) \rightarrow \mathbb{R}^{+}$, a weight function.
-The {\it metric graph} $\Gamma$ associated to $(G,w)$ is the compact connected metric space obtained from $(G,w)$ by viewing each edge $e$ as isometric to an interval of length $w(e)$.
-The {\it vertices} of $\Gamma$ are the points in $\Gamma$ corresponding to vertices of $G$.
-We take an {\it orientation of $\Gamma$} to be an orientation of the tangent space of $\Gamma$ such that for any $p \in \Gamma$ and any tangent direction $\tau$ for $p$, there exists some path emanating from $p$ along $\tau$ of nonzero length such that the orientation does not change direction.
-Fix an orientation $\O(\Gamma)$ arbitrarily.
+Let $G$ be a connected graph and $w: E(G) \rightarrow\mathbb{R}^{+}$, a weight function.
+The \textit{metric graph} $\Gamma$ associated to $(G,w)$ is the compact connected metric space obtained from $(G,w)$ by viewing each edge $e$ as isometric to an interval of length $w(e)$.
+The \textit{vertices} of $\Gamma$ are the points in $\Gamma$ corresponding to vertices of $G$.
+We take an \textit{orientation of $\Gamma$} to be an orientation of the tangent space of $\Gamma$ such that for any $p \in\Gamma$ and any tangent direction $\tau$ for $p$, there exists some path emanating from $p$ along $\tau$ of nonzero length such that the orientation does not change direction.
+Fix an orientation $\mathcal{O}(\Gamma)$ arbitrarily.
 A divisor on $\Gamma$ is a formal sum of points with integer coefficients and finite support.
-Given a piecewise linear function $f$ on $\Gamma$ with integer slopes we define $Q(f)$ to be the sum of the incoming slopes minus the outgoing slopes according to $\O(\Gamma)$, i.e. the Laplacian applied to $f$.
-We say that a divisor $D$ is a {\it principal divisor} if it is of the form $Q(f)$, and we say that two divisors are linearly equivalent if their difference is a principal divisor.
-We remark that if $\Gamma$ has all edge lengths 1, we require $f$ be smooth in the interior of edges, and divisors be supported at vertices, then we recover the definition of linear equivalence described previously for discrete graphs using chip-firing.
+Given a piecewise linear function $f$ on $\Gamma$ with integer slopes, we define $Q(f)$ to be the sum of the incoming slopes minus the outgoing slopes according to $\mathcal{O}(\Gamma)$, i.e. the Laplacian applied to $f$.
+We say that a divisor $D$ is a \textit{principal divisor} if it is of the form $Q(f)$, and we say that two divisors are linearly equivalent if their difference is a principal divisor.
+We remark that if all of the edges in $\Gamma$ have length 1, we require all $f$ be smooth in the interiors of edges, and divisors be supported at vertices, then we recover the definition of linear equivalence previously given for discrete graphs using chip-firing.